June 7-13, 2026 is Wildfire Smoke Ready Week in Montana.

 |

-To learn about current wildfires, smoke, and air quality, head to the Today's Air page.
-You can also visit Fire.AirNow.Gov or the Montana DEQ Air Quality site for up-to-date information on wildfire smoke.
+To learn about current wildfires, smoke, and air quality, head to our Today's Air page.
+Or head directly to Fire.AirNow.Gov, & visit the MT DEQ Air Quality site for up-to-date information on wildfire smoke or their smoke forecast site. |

 CLIMATE CHANGE is bringing more wildfire smoke. how do we prepare?